GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 The benchmark S&P 500 has fallen for two weeks and is down nearly 3 percent from its all-time closing high of 1,725.52 reached on Sept.
 18.

-Consumer discretionary and the financial sectors were among the worst performers, down 1.40 percent and 1.20 percent, respectively.
+The financial and energy sectors were among the worst performers, down 0.9 percent and 0.5 percent, respectively.

 Investors flocked to perceived safe havens like the yen and Swiss franc, driving the dollar to it weakest since mid-August against the Japanese currency.